-Jill grew up in Greendale, Wisconsin in a family where turning to God for help was natural and spiritual healing was the norm.
-From a very early age, she and her four sisters were encouraged to build their own awareness of God’s all-powerful presence.
+Jill grew up in Greendale, Wisconsin in a family where turning to God for help was natural, and spiritual healing was the norm.
+As students of Christian Science, she and her four sisters were encouraged from a very early age to build their own awareness of God’s all-powerful, all-loving presence.
 They relied on prayer for daily health and healing.
 And, in their very active household, with five competitive swimmers, two working parents, and one very large dog, Jill remembers lots of opportunities to heal every day… as there was just no good time for anyone to be sick or selfish.

 Her love for story telling was nurtured by her dad who used to tell original tales of the adventures of Heckle and Jeckle… along with Meckle, Deckle, and Freckle (a character for each one of the girls) who got into a lot mischief, but learned valuable lessons as they found a way out through the creative use of resources.
 After story time, she and her younger sister stayed up for hours telling each other stories.
 Jill’s mom nurtured her love of books through endless readings of Mother Goose nursery rhymes.
 As a long-time music teacher, they sang stories and rhymes as often as they read them.
 Jill carried on these traditions with her own four children and now, with her grandchildren.